Confidence Intervals for Projections of Partially Identified Parameters: Conclusion

-This paper introduces a computationally attractive confidence interval for linear functions of parameter vectors that are partially identified through finitely many moment (in)equalities.
+This paper proposes a confidence interval for linear functions of parameter vectors that are partially identified through finitely many moment (in)equalities.
 The extreme points of our \emph{calibrated projection} confidence interval are obtained by minimizing and maximizing $p^\prime \theta$ subject to properly relaxed sample analogs of the moment conditions.
 The relaxation amount, or critical level, is computed to insure uniform asymptotic coverage of $p^\prime \theta$ rather than $\theta$ itself.
 Its calibration is computationally attractive because it is based on repeatedly checking feasibility of (bootstrap) linear programming problems.
-Computation of the extreme points of the confidence intervals is also computationally attractive thanks to an application, novel to this paper, of the response surface method for global optimization that is of independent interest in the partial identification literature.
-Indeed, a key contribution of the paper is to establish convergence of this algorithm.
+Computation of the extreme points of the confidence intervals is furthermore attractive thanks to an application of the response surface method for global optimization; this is a novel contribution of independent interest.
+Indeed, one key result is a convergence rate for this algorithm when applied to constrained optimization problems in which the objective function is easy to evaluate but the constraints are ``black box" functions.
+The result is applicable to any instance when the researcher wants to compute confidence intervals for optimal values of constrained optimization problems.
+Our empirical application and Monte Carlo analysis show that, in the DGPs that we considered, calibrated projection is fast and accurate, and also that the E-A-M algorithm can greatly improve computation of other confidence intervals.